zzhangjii/learning-library/ospa-library/data-mgmt/adb-certifications-labs/adb-loading/Loading Data Into an Autonomous Database.md

 [Back to Top](#table-of-contents)

-## Module 4:  Copy Data from Object Store to Autonomous Database Table
+## Module 4:  Copy Data from Object Store to Autonomous Database Tables
 ---------------------------------------------------------

 The copy_data procedure of the DBMS_CLOUD package requires that target tables